Me and the Stones

 We had to leave early.
 Almost got into a fist fight with a man preying on my loud woman.
 She was scared.
 Last time I threw a punch in my life.

-I lost track of them after that.
+I lost track of them after the Spectrum fiasco.
 They were old.
 Charlie Watts died.
 I was old.
 I did NOT want them to tour again again [sic].
 But I did finally see that they were still there…

 What the hell…